SimHacker/MicropolisCore/README.md

 This is the source code for Micropolis (based on [SimCity](http://en.wikipedia.org/wiki/SimCity_(1989_video_game))), released under the GPL.
 Micropolis is based on the original SimCity from Electronic Arts / Maxis, and designed and written by Will Wright.

+The origin of this repo is the "MicropolisCore" directory of the full micropolis repo, https://github.com/SimHacker/micropolis , but it's been stripped down and simplified.

 ## [GPL-3 License](LICENSE) ##
 The Micropolis GPL-3 license.